Curious about how to do Bhramari Pranayama or humming bee breathing in Yoga? We outline the steps, variations, and benefits of Bhramari.

 4. Improves cognitive function

-One randomized control trial showed that regular practice of Bhramari pranayama shortens the response time and improves reflexes in adolescents.
-It suggests that Bhramari can help improve cognitive function for better academic performance.
-Another study also noted that Bhramari breathing enhanced response inhibition and cognitive control among participants.
+One randomized control trial showed that regular practice of Bhramari shortens the response time and improves reflexes in adolescents.
+Bhramari pranayama benefits cognitive function leading to better academic performance.
+Another study also noted that bee breathing enhanced response inhibition and cognitive control among participants.

 5. Improves concentration and provides relief in headaches

-Takeaway: From the existing studies, it can be concluded that Bhramari pranayama creates parasympathetic predominance, lowers blood pressure and heart rate, improves cognition, and reduces stress and anxiety.
+Takeaway: From the existing studies, it can be concluded that Bhramari pranayama benefits involve parasympathetic predominance such as lowering blood pressure and heart rate, improving cognition, and reducing stress and anxiety.
 It is also helpful in sinusitis and tinnitus.

 There are three ways to do Bhramari Pranayama.
 The first one is the practice explained above.
 The second is Bhramari with Shanmukhi Mudra, and the third is Silent Bhramari - the same as the first but without the sound (you make the sound in your mind).